Personal attention in small classes. A culture of collaboration. Research conducted alongside renowned faculty.

 Learn more about our curriculum

-The normal admission point is at the end of the freshman year, via Early Admission.
-We also offer Upper Admission for transfers and other students who wish to apply during their sophomore year.
+The normal admission point is via Early Admission at the end of freshman year.
+We also offer Upper Admission for transfer students and others who wish to apply during their sophomore year.

 Learn more about UW Bioengineering undergraduate program admissions.